 If the plugin finds updated metadata for a process and therefore updates the METS file, a backup of the current METS file

-meta.xml is first created automatically and saved next to the updated METS file.
+meta_anchor.xml is created automatically.
+The backup is saved next to the updated METS file.

 The updates of the metadata by the plugin usually take place fully automatically in the background.
 In order to be able to track what happened to a data record at any time, the events are logged.
 Detailed entries are automatically added to the process log for each process for which there were changes from this plugin.
 In addition to the timestamp, these entries also contain an exact list of the changed metadata fields and their contents.
 Thus, it is possible to trace the previous or the new value at any time.